opicron/cloudways_bashrc/README.md

 - Github branch (dirty *)

 # Screen
-- Add 'screen -X' vars to avoid messages blocking and appearing
+- Add `screen -X` vars to avoid messages blocking and appearing
-  - This is necesarry to make 'screen -Q title' work
+  - This is necesarry to make `screen -Q title` work